EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

 * Volunteered in clean up exercises both in Rwanda (Umuganda)  and Ghana.

-* Student Representative  atAfrican Master's in Machine Intelligence (AMMI), Ghana.
+* Student Representative  at African Master's in Machine Intelligence (AMMI), Ghana.

 * Judicial Committee Secretary at KNUST, Mathematics Department.